Wednesday , 10 December 2025

 • 0' - The referee blows the starting whistle.
 The fans are roaring.
 The teams are ready for the match.
 Norwich City FC is hosting Brentford FC for another epic battle.

-• 15' - Norwich City FC seems to be on a short break.
+• 20' - Brentford FC seems to be on a short break.
 The game is mainly concentrated in the center.
 It’s high time they got back to action.
 Otherwise, it looks like a goalless game.

 • 58' - Goal!
 Ivan Toney scores his 117 goal in 236 matches.

-• 59' - Another change for Brentford FC made on 59 minute.
-Christian Nørgaard leaves to be changed by Frank Onyeka.
+• 59' - The whistle greets Christian Nørgaard as he departs to be replaced by Frank Onyeka.

-• 75' - The supporters are chanting for Mads Roerslev.
+• 75' - Mads Roerslev has so much to prove this time.
 He replaces Kristoffer Vassbakk Ajer on 75 minute.

 • 80' - The referee shows Norwich City FC player a Yellow card on 80.